Useful information

 Do volunteer roles ever lead to paid roles?

-However, volunteering is an excellent way to build up skills and experience to help you find your way into paid employment and we are always happy to support our volunteers in any way that we can by offering appropriate advice and providing a reference.
+We never offer a volunteer role as a direct route into a paid position, and it would not be legal for us to do so.
+However, volunteering is an excellent way to build up skills and experience to help you find your way into paid employment.
+We are always happy to support our volunteers in any way that we can by offering appropriate advice and providing a reference.

 How do I nominate someone for a Volunteer Award?